Oaxaca in September 2026: Grito, Rain & Hotel Value

 That pattern shapes the whole trip.
 Put Monte Albán, Mitla, markets, neighborhood walks, and valley drives early.
 Save museums, cooking classes, mezcal tastings, long lunches, cafés, and hotel downtime for the wetter part of the day.

 For storm context across Mexico, check the National Hurricane Center before any September trip that includes the coast.
-Oaxaca City is inland, but the Oaxaca coast and Caribbean are much more weather-sensitive in September.
+Oaxaca City is inland, but the Oaxaca coast and Caribbean are much more weather-sensitive in September, so keep the Mexico hurricane season guide open if you are adding Puerto Escondido, Huatulco, or another beach stop.

 El Grito in Oaxaca: September 15 and 16